House of 1000 Corpses: Development

+The idea for House of 1000 Corpses came to Zombie while designing a haunted house attraction with that title for the studio.
+In 1999, MTV News announced Madonna was considering producing a horror film Zombie would write and direct called The Legend of the 13 Graves, which would center on "a group of road-trippers traveling through America who wind up encountering a suitably sick and twisted family."
+The film would have been co-produced by Madonna and her partner, Guy Oseary, through Madguy Films.

-The idea for House of 1000 Corpses came to Zombie while designing a haunted house attraction with that title for the studio, and Universal responded positively to his pitch.
-Zombie later stated "I was in the office of the head of production or something and he asked me if I had any movie ideas and I pitched him Corpses, which was very rough at the time, because I wasn't ready and I made it up on the spot.
+Universal responded positively to Zombie's pitch.
+Zombie later stated, "I was in the office of the head of production or something and he asked me if I had any movie ideas and I pitched him Corpses, which was very rough at the time, because I wasn't ready and I made it up on the spot.
 He liked it, I went home, wrote a 12-page treatment and met up with them.
 Two months later, we were shooting."
 Production on the film began in May 2000 and was finished by Halloween of 2000.
 The house was launched the following year, although the title was changed to "American Nightmare" due to the film's shelving.
 Despite the name change, the house still featured numerous references to the film, and the theatrical trailer played while customers waited.

 The film's starting budget was $3–4 million, though its final budget is debatable.
 Zombie first claimed that the film was made solely with the initial $4 million but later described a budget between $7 million and $14 million.
 Zombie later admitted that he initially knew he did not have the funding for a good ending but gambled that if he shot what he could on what remained of his budget, the studio would kick in more funds to make a better ending.
 "I knew the ending sucked, so I let it suck and they said, 'The movie's great but the ending sucks' and I know.
 So they gave me more money and we shot a more elaborate ending, bigger sets, the whole razzamatazz."
 The original film featured more characters, including a skunk ape, and featured footage of the four teenagers on their road trip.
 Universal hoped that the film would focus more on the group of kids, but Zombie knew "nobody gives a shit about the kids".
 Zombie claimed the film was not initially meant to feature elements of black humor, saying it "turned out a little wackier and campier than I originally intended.
 But as we were shooting, that's the tone that it was turning out to be.
 Movies sometimes dictate their own course, so I just sort of went with it."